A quick hit of guidelines is available from Standard Parking, the university’s parking lot partner.

 - Garages 55 and 46 require a valid CWRU ID card.

-- S-29 and S-53 requires a separate access card.
+- S-29 and S-53 require a separate access card.
 There is a $10 deposit for the card.

-- Lots S-29 and 53 close after 3 a.m.on weekdays.
-After-hours spaces may be filled by assigned permit holders or special event parkers.
+- After-hours spaces may be filled by assigned permit holders or special event parkers.

-You may be denied access in certain after hours lots if a special event is happening.
-If this happens, please use a different after hours parking lot.
-After hours parking is a priviledge we offer to full time parking permit holders.
+You may be denied access to certain after-hours lots if a special event is happening.
+If this happens, please use a different after-hours parking lot.
+After hours parking is a privilege we offer to full-time parking permit holders.

 When an assigned lot is full, spillover lots are available.
 Permit holders should call Access Services at 216.368.2273 for the closest spillover lot.